Mayeu/mayeu.me/content/posts/getting-your-e-mail-out-of-the-cloud.md

 * Maildir format.
 * Flat file for frak sake.
 * A secondary server in case your main is down.
-* Anti-spam thingie (in a near futur, currently still not have any spam on my addresses).
+* Anti-spam thingie (in a near futur, currently I still do not have any spam on my addresses).

 ## What will NOT be set up
 {:.no_toc}